Johan Thevelein

 Johan Thevelein is a Belgian molecular biologist and professor at the Katholieke Universiteit Leuven (Leuven, Belgium).
 He is head of the VIB Department of Molecular Biology, KU Leuven.

 Johan Thevelein obtained a PhD from the KU Leuven in 1981.
 He did a Postdoc at Yale University in Connecticut, United States from 1982 until 1983, and he is the Scientific Director of the VIB Department of Molecular Microbiology since 2002.

-From 2015 to 2018 he was also the Chief Scientific Officer at GlobalYeast, a spin of company that will develop and deliver superior industrial strains.
+From 2015 to 2018 he was also the Chief Scientific Officer at GlobalYeast, a spin off company that will develop and deliver superior industrial strains.

 His research interest is on the molecular genetics and biochemistry of nutrient-sensing and -signaling in Saccharomyces cerevisiae (yeast).